GameAISchool2024members/TeamBrazil/README.md

 ## Introduction
 KeepCalm is an engaging and interactive game designed for both iPhone and iPad.
 The game uses the device motion data to control a character's movements, making it an ??fun?? and immersive experience for players.
 Players collect fruits while avoiding red poo that impose penalties.
 The game features a start screen, gameplay, and a ranking system where players can save their scores and initials.

+## Future Improvements

+- Use a neural network to detect different type of gestures from the motion data.
+- Multiplayer (multiple iphones controlling same player and multiple players for each iPhone)

 ## Human-Computer Interaction Experience
 The game is designed with a focus on an intuitive and smooth human-computer interaction experience.
 Key aspects include:
 - **Motion Control:** Players use the motion data from their devices to control the character's jumps.